-Why do we take photo?
-What is the link with remembering our emotions?
+Why do you take photos?
+What is the link with remembering your emotions?
 What do you really look for when you take a picture?
 Certainly, there is your will to remember, to keep a record of a moment lived, to transmit to your family an intimate legacy.

 But do you not forget something deeper behind these first explanations?